ericosg/airbnb-nodejs-challenge/README.md

   }
 ```

+All the fees must be added together and the `extra_people` charged per X.

-`guests_included` can be ignored
+The field `guests_included` can be ignored.

-The distance must be calculated using the Haversine formula
+The distance must be calculated using the Haversine formula,
 and the algorithm must match within both solutions.

 The test cases are yet to be determined.

-The solution must run on the latest stable versions of both stacks, and must be able to run on Ubuntu and Linux.
+The solution must run on the latest stable versions of both stacks,
+and must be able to run on Ubuntu and Windows.

+---
+This solution is the Node.js version.